 The insurance scheme launched under the PMJJBY provides that citizen is eligible for claim only once, even if citizen has multiple policies.
-In order to eliminate multiple claims by the same entity we have provided a system for registering all claims made under this scheme to life Insurance Companies.
-11 Insurance companies are availing of the service.
+In order to eliminate multiple claims by the same entity CVL has provided a system for registering all claims made under this scheme to life Insurance Companies.
+12 Insurance companies are availing of this service.